-[(2) A teacher shall immediately report and refer a violent pupil principal or superintendent for a violation of the code of conduct and a minimum suspension period pursuant to section twenty-eight hundred one of this chapter
+(2) A teacher shall immediately report and refer a violent pupil principal or superintendent for a violation of the code of conduct and a minimum suspension period pursuant to section twenty-eight hundred one of this shapter.

-7 c.
-(1) d.
-The board of education or trustees, the chancellor of the 8 city school district in the case of the city school district of the city 9 of New York, other governing body, superintendent of schools, or 10 district superintendent of schools, shall have the power to suspend a 11 student for a period not to exceed twenty school days, provided that the suspension of such student is not prohibited by paragraph c of subdivi-12 13 sion two of section twenty-eight hundred one of this chapter.
-No [pupil] 14 student may be suspended for a period in excess of five school days 15 unless such [pupil] student and the parent or person in parental relation to such [pupil] student shall have had an opportunity for a 16 17 fair hearing, upon reasonable written notice, [at] which shall include a 18 brief description of the facts upon which the alleged violations of the 19 code of conduct are based, the section of the code of conduct that the 20 student is alleged to have violated, and the date, time and place of the 21 hearing.
-Prior to the hearing, copies of all evidence regarding the alleged incident shall be provided to the student and parent or person 22 in parental relation to the student.
-The hearing shall be convened with-23 24 in five days of the written notice, unless the parent or person in 25 parental relation to the student or student requests a later date.
-At 26 the hearing, such [pupil] student shall have the right of representation 27 by [counsel] an attorney or advocate, with the right to request the 28 presence of and question witnesses against such [pupil] student and to 29 request the presence of and present witnesses and other evidence on his 30 or her behalf.
-Where the [pupil] student is a student with a disability 31 or a student presumed to have a disability, the provisions of paragraph 32 [g] h of this subdivision shall also apply.
-Where a [pupil] student has 33 been suspended in accordance with this [subparagraph by a] paragraph, 34 the board of education or trustees, the chancellor of the city school 35 district in the case of the city school district of the city of New 36 York, other governing body, superintendent of schools, district super-37 38 shall personally hear and determine the proceeding or may, in his or her 39 discretion, designate a hearing officer to conduct the hearing.
-The 40 entity or individual that conducts the hearing [efficer] shall be 41 authorized to administer oaths and to issue subpoenas in conjunction 42 with the proceeding [before him or her].
-A record of the hearing shall 43 be maintained, but no stenographic transcript shall be required and [a 44 tape an audio recording shall be deemed a satisfactory record.
-45 entity or individual that conducts the hearing [efficer] shall make 46 written findings of fact based on a preponderance of the evidence and 47 shall make recommendations as to the appropriate measure of discipline [to the superintendent] if any.
-The report of the hearing officer shall 48 49 be advisory only, and the board of education or trustees, the chancellor of the city school district in the case of the city school district of 50 51 the city of New York, other governing body, superintendent of schools or 52 district superintendent of schools may accept all or any part thereof.
-53 [An appeal will lie from the decision of the superintendent to the board 54 of education who shall make its decision solely upon the record before 55 it.
-The board may adopt in whole or in part the decision of the superintendent of schools The board of education or trustees, the chancellor of the city school district in the case of the city school district of the city of New York, other governing body, superintendent of schools, 3 or district superintendent of schools shall issue a written decision to 4 the school and parent or person in parental relation to the student within three days of the hearing.
-The written decision shall state the length of suspension, if any, findings of fact, reasons for determination, length of suspension, if any, procedures for appeal, and the 7 date by which the appeal shall be filed.
-Where the basis for the 9 suspension is, in whole or in part, the possession on school grounds or school property by the student of any firearm, rifle, shotgun, dagger, 10 11 dangerous knife, dirk, razor, stiletto or any of the weapons, instruments or appliances specified in subdivision one of section 265.01 of 12 13 the penal law, the hearing officer or superintendent shall not be barred 14 from considering the admissibility of such weapon, instrument or appli-15 ance as evidence, notwithstanding a determination by a court in a crimi-16 nal or juvenile delinquency proceeding that the recovery of such weapon, 17 instrument or appliance was the result of an unlawful search or seizure.
-18 [(2) Where a [pupil] student has been suspended in accordance with 19 this section by a board of education, the board may in its discretion 20 hear and determine the proceeding or appoint a hearing officer who shall 21 have the same powers and duties with respect to the board that a hearing officer has with respect to a superintendent where the suspension was 22 ordered by him or her.
-The findings and recommendations of the hearing 23 24 officer conducting the proceeding shall be advisory and subject to final 25 action by the board of education, each member of which shall before 26 voting review the testimony and acquaint himself or herself with the 27 evidence in the case.
-The board may reject, confirm or modify the 28 conclusions of the hearing officer.
+c.
+(1) No pupil may be suspended for a period in excess of five school days unless such pupil and the person in parental relation to such pupil shall have had an opportunity for a fair hearing, upon reasonable notice, at which such pupil shall have the right of representation by counsel, with the right to question witnesses against such pupil and to present witnesses and other evidence on his or her behalf.
+Where the pupil is a student with a disability or a student presumed to have a disability, the provisions of paragraph g of this subdivision shall also apply.
+Where a pupil has been suspended in accordance with this subparagraph by a superintendent of schools, district superintendent of schools, or community superintendent, the superintendent shall personally hear and determine the proceeding or may, in his or her discretion, designate a hearing officer to conduct the hearing.
+The hearing officer shall be authorized to administer oaths and to issue subpoenas in conjunction with the proceeding before him or her.
+A record of the hearing shall be maintained, but no stenographic transcript shall be required and a tape recording shall be deemed a satisfactory record.
+The hearing officer shall make findings of fact and recommendations as to the appropriate measure of discipline to the superintendent.
+The report of the hearing officer shall be advisory only, and the superintendent may accept all or any part thereof.
+An appeal will lie from the decision of the superintendent to the board of education who shall make its decision solely upon the record before it.
+The board may adopt in whole or in part the decision of the superintendent of schools.
+Where the basis for the suspension is, in whole or in part, the possession on school grounds or school property by the student of any firearm, rifle, shotgun, dagger, dangerous knife, dirk, razor, stiletto or any of the weapons, instruments or appliances specified in subdivision one of section 265.01 of the penal law, the hearing officer or superintendent shall not be barred from considering the admissibility of such weapon, instrument or appliance as evidence, notwithstanding a determination by a court in a criminal or juvenile delinquency proceeding that the recovery of such weapon, instrument or appliance was the result of an unlawful search or seizure.

+(2) Where a pupil has been suspended in accordance with this section by a board of education, the board may in its discretion hear and determine the proceeding or appoint a hearing officer who shall have the same powers and duties with respect to the board that a hearing officer has with respect to a superintendent where the suspension was ordered by him.
+The findings and recommendations of the hearing officer conducting the proceeding shall be advisory and subject to final action by the board of education, each member of which shall before voting review the testimony and acquaint himself with the evidence in the case.
+The board may reject, confirm or modify the conclusions of the hearing officer.